-“For people drawn to my jewelry that have a love of nature, I would wish the shapes recall a memory that they would be able to treasure and re live.
-Jewelry is so personal, I would just hope the wearer feels very special each time they put it on.”
+“For people drawn to my jewellery that have a love of nature, I would wish the shapes recall a memory that they would be able to treasure and re live.
+Jewellery is so personal, I would just hope the wearer feels very special each time they put it on.”

-If you weren’t designing jewelry, what would you be doing?
+If you weren’t designing jewellery, what would you be doing?

-“I fell in love with jewelry without even realising it!
+“I fell in love with jewellery without even realising it!
 It just so happens that this is the path I have taken.
-If it wasn’t jewelry I may have taken up a career in nature, teaching or being a guide.
+If it wasn’t jewellery I may have taken up a career in nature, teaching or being a guide.
 If money was no object, a ranch in Colorado!”

 Are there any other designers you particularly admire?

-“I am in awe of historical Egyptian gold jewelry, I love seeing what they produced without the aid of modern tools.
-If I could have any piece of jewelry it would be anything from Van Cleef and Arpels ‘Le Secret’ collection.
+“I am in awe of historical Egyptian gold jewellery, I love seeing what they produced without the aid of modern tools.
+If I could have any piece of jewellery it would be anything from Van Cleef and Arpels ‘Le Secret’ collection.
 Expensive taste!”